Image of the university campus main building exterior

 Student experience

-- Students who will be in their 4th year during the exchange may be eligible to take Masters courses on a case-by-case basis.
+• Students who will be in their 4th year during the exchange may be eligible to take Masters level course packages on a case-by-case basis.

 The academic year is divided into 2 semesters:

-Note: The Autumn semester is popular and sometimes receives more applications than space available.
+Please be aware that the Autumn semester tends to be popular and sometimes receives more applications than space available.
 Students applying for a fall exchange at NIH are encouraged to apply for back-up exchange programs.
+Of course, this is just a historic pattern and not guaranteed to repeat in future years.

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.